 Graders using the Needs Grading feature may notice a disruption in the workflow related to length of time spent grading/annotating an attempt.
 Upon submitting the graded attempt, a grader may land on the Full Grade Center view instead of the expected screen (e.g. next attempt in 'Needs Grading' status, Needs Grading tool, or particular Smart View), resulting in the need to find/navigate to the next attempt before proceeding with the grading workflow.
 This behavior may or may not be accompanied by an error message.
 The vendor is aware of the hardship caused by the issue and the importance of a fix, which is in development.

-Cannot See Grade Center Scroll Bar on a Mac Desktop/Laptop (All Browsers)
+Grade Center Missing Horizontal Scroll Bar on a Mac (All Browsers)

 - Select "System Preferences"